Python-SIP/sip/sphinx/c_api.rst

     directive.

     :param method:
-        the Python method and would normally be the supplied :ctype:`sipMethod`.
+        the Python method and would normally be the supplied ``sipMethod``.

 .. cfunction:: void sipBadLengthForSlice(SIP_SSIZE_T seqlen, SIP_SSIZE_T slicelen)